 Titleist AP3 Irons Review

-When it comes to the feel, the 718 AP3 doesn’t ogre well with most people.
-It might feel less clicky and softer compared to the AP1, but it lacks the forged feel that the AP2 possesses.
+Regarding the feel, the 718 AP3 doesn’t ogre well with most people.
+It might feel less clicky and softer than the AP1, but it lacks the forged feel that the AP2 possesses.

 What’s outstanding?